 "What?"
 Liv said innocently.
 And then: "It's the 'Uptight Olivia' comment, isn't it?"

 "You think?"
 Astrid asked her, actually quite coldly this time, and Liv slumped back in her seat with a small 'humph'.
 "She's right, you know.
-You really got some nerves."
+You really got some nerve."

 Liv smiled, mostly because it was the only thing she could do, shrugging as if it didn't bother her at all, though she stared stubbornly at the floor.
 "I don't need coffee anyway."